 Conservative MP John Whittingdale dismissed SS Experiment Camp as pretty tasteless and offensive but said scenes of sex and violence were mild compared to many mainstream films.

 He said Mr Brazier's bill could do damage to the film industry and that the BBFC largely did a reasonably good job.

-regulation to protect children was needed - due to report back next month.
+whether more regulation to protect children was needed - due to report back next month.
 Urging MPs to await that report next month, she said legislation would not be effective on its own.
-Parents, internet service providers and others would also have to take
+Parents, internet service providers and others would also

 She was still speaking as time ran out at 1430 GMT and the bill now stands no chance of becoming law.